elixir-tools/tableau_new/README.md

 ## --help

 ```
-mix tableau.new <app_name> [<opts>]
+mix tableau.new <app_name> [<flags>]

 Flags

 --template    Template syntax to use.
 Options are heex, temple, eex. (required)
 --assets      Asset framework to use.
 Options are vanilla, tailwind. (optional, defaults to vanilla)
 --help        Shows this help text.
+--version     Shows task version.

 Example